Moving on from a job can mean a lot of changes, but wherever life takes you next, you can rest assured that Qantas Super will be right by your side.

 What happens if I'm in another Division?

-- The opening of your account in Gateway will be backdated effective the day you left employment at Qantas Group
+• Your new account in Gateway will be backdated to be effective from the day after you left employment at Qantas Group

-- You can change your investment option at any time – and you’ll have access to the same investment options as you do now
+• You can change your investment option at any time, including the time between ceasing employment and your transfer to Gateway – and you’ll have access to the same investment options as you do now

 What do I need to do if I'm getting another job?